john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>
 <br>

-# How do you implement specialization with Partial Application?
+# What is Partial Application?
 <dl>
 <dd>